Amid more State Police controversy, Baker, lawmakers point fingers at each other - The Boston Globe

 “We will carefully review all such incidents and we remain committed to prosecuting criminal misconduct within the agency," the spokeswoman, Emalie Gainey, said.

 Healey’s office said it has been discussing trooper misconduct issues with the State Police since the spring.
-But the office said it has no timetable for when it expects to finish the review.
+But the office said it has no timetable for when it expects to finish the review, citing how the process is ongoing and will continue as new cases arise.
 The office also declined to provide any detailed information about the review, including when it began and who is in charge as well as whether the office has opened criminal investigations as a result.

 The latest revelations about trooper misconduct underscore that the problems at the State Police are deeply rooted, said Senator Barry Finegold.